ryanfzy/js_codes/README.md

 parser.parse(userfunc(index, attrs, fstr){
   // when more than one substrings are found, userfunc will be called multiple times
   //   fstr is the full substring
-  //   attrs is the object representation of the substring
+  //   attrs is the object representation of the attributes
-  //   index is the index of fstr in the result of .find() ...
+  //   index is the index of fstr in the results of .find() ...
 });
 /* or */